 4. Take advantage of your data and reporting system

-In 2019, there are a lot of manufacturing companies which still create reports and do data collecting manually.
-Unfortunately, making reports and collecting data manually will only make downtime lasts longer and costs you a lot of money.
+In 2019, there are a lot of manufacturing companies that still create reports and do data collecting manually.
+Unfortunately, making reports and collecting data manually will only make downtime last longer and costs you a lot of money.

 Thus you will know exactly when your machine has stopped operating because it needs maintenance, and identify which activities are interrupted by the accident at the same time.
 With this data, you can react correctly and quickly.